citron03/citron03/README.md

 Usually programming with JavaScript, TypeScript <br/>
 Interested in NextJS and React Native. <br/>

+I am also interested in learning backend development for better FE development (with Express.js) <br/>

 <!--
 🌱 I have studied Java and Spring Boot in the past.
 </br>